reuk/wayverb/docs_source/conclusion.md

 context.md %}) section, +@tbl:software).
 The reason for this is simple: the entire application was developed by a single developer, over sixteen months, whereas all the software in +@tbl:software was either developed by several collaborators, or was constructed over several years.
-To ensure that the Wayverb would reach a usable state, its scope had to be limited.
+To ensure that Wayverb would reach a usable state, its scope had to be limited.
 In its first release, the application is only capable of loading, saving, configuring, and running simulations.
 Examples of features generally found in acoustic simulation apps but missing in Wayverb follow.

 Originally, the app was designed to include built-in convolution support, so that generated impulse responses could be previewed without leaving the